ainc/awesomeincu-2015/_courses/coding-club.md

 ### **Do you have a student at home who enjoys spending time on the computer, could play Minecraft for hours, or has done the Hour of Code at school?**

-The Awesome Inc Coding Club is the place to take that interest in technology, and turn it into a productive skill.
+The Coding Club is the place to take that interest in technology, and turn it into a productive skill.
+Designed for boys and girls in elementary and middle school who want to try out programming, the Coding Club is a fun way to learn to code in a social, after-school setting.
 Our program is for students who want to learn a basic understanding of computer programming under the instruction of our fun and energetic team.
-Designed for boys and girls in elementary and middle school who want to try out programming, the Coding Club is a fun way to learn to code in a social, after-school setting.
-It meets one night per week for 90 minutes, with new sessions beginning every four weeks.

-Come back for as many sessions as you’d like, the fun and the knowledge keeps on building.
+The Coding Club meets one evening a week for 90 minutes, with 16 weeks of classes in the Spring and Fall.
+The Club starts on a new project every four weeks, so the fun and the knowledge keeps on building.
 Sign up with friends, or meet new people with similar interests.
+No prior programming experience is required, but students should be comfortable using a mouse, keyboard, and web browser.

 ## Coding Club Outcomes:
-- Create your own computer programs
-- Learn the basics of Computer Science
-- Meet other students learning to code and professional programmers
 - Learn to apply computational thinking to solve problems
 - Create your own programs and games using MIT Scratch
+- Meet other students learning to code

 <br>